 Port Penn is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
 With a population of 162 people and just one neighborhood, Port Penn is the 44th largest community in Delaware.
-Port Penn has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Port Penn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Port Penn home prices are not only among the most expensive in Delaware, but Port Penn real estate also consistently ranks among the most expensive in America.

-When you are in Port Penn, you'll notice that it is more blue-collar than most other communities in America.
-60.87% of Port Penn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Port Penn is a town of construction workers and builders, professionals, and sales and office workers.
-There are especially a lot of people living in Port Penn who work in healthcare (39.13%), office and administrative support (0.00%), and sales jobs (0.00%).
+Port Penn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Port Penn is a town of service providers, construction workers and builders, and professionals.
+There are especially a lot of people living in Port Penn who work in law enforcement and fire fighting (71.76%), healthcare (11.76%), and office and administrative support (0.00%).

 One of the nice things about Port Penn is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.